CS-SI/eodag/README.rst

 EODAG is built on top of amazingly useful open source projects.
 See NOTICE file for details about those projects and their licenses.
-Thank you to all the authors of these projects !
+Thank you to all the authors of these projects!